valoran-M/C_programming_language/Chapter5-Pointeurs_and_Arrays/exercises/README.md

      Write the function strend(s, t), which returns 1 if the string t occurs at the end of the string s, and zero otherwise.

+## Exercice 5.5:

+    Write a versions of the library function `strncpy`, `strncat`, and `strncmp`, which operate on at most the first n characters of thier argument strings.
+    For example, strncpy(s,t,n) copies at most n characters of t to s.